UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 #### Data Viewing

-#### Let's see how many rows and columns of data are present in the countdata dataframe
+Let's see how many rows and columns of data are present in the countdata dataframe:

 ```r
 dim(countdata)